-Microphone of preference is a Heil HC5 in a boom headset and a Silver Eagle with Kobitone xtal replacement element.
-Log software is Linux based CQRLOG, I use an old SB1000 computer interface for HF digital modes with FLDigi and WSJT, although I am not very active on those modes.
-Antenna setup is very simple at the moment, 2 element Yagi for 10,15,20 and a long wire fed with coax to a 9:1 unun (made by EA3GJO) through a PALSTAR tuner.
+Microphone of preference is a Heil HC5 in a boomset and a Silver Eagle with Kobitone xtal replacement element.
+Log software is Linux based CQRLOG, and Log4OM on my windows computer.
+I use an old SB1000 computer interface for HF digital modes with FLDigi and JTDX, connected to an FT100, always running QRP.
+The end fed antenna is made of 16,2m of wire fed with coax to a 9:1 unun (made by EA3GJO) through a PALSTAR tuner.
 Sometimes I heat the room turning my AL811H on.
-My best receiver, by far, is the tiny box called RSP1A, that together with my Linux computer, turns into my SDR (Software Defined Radio) solution.
+My best receiver, by far, is the tiny box called RSP1A, that together with my computer, turns into my SDR (Software Defined Radio) solution, also used as panadapter for my old TS-850.

 My favorite multiband antenna, the World famous McCoy dipole, it works perfect on all HF bands, and it is very simple to calculate, its length is that of the distance between your most convenient supports at your backyard, with the only requirement to feed it with ladder line and use a decent AT with built in 4:1 balun.